scotsun/pneumonia-analyzer/proposal.md

 *Team member*: Scott Sun
 ## Introduction
 The project will be developing a simple software that implement some object detection model.
-The software can detect and mark inflammation spots for a given chest x-ray image.
+The software can detect and mark inflammation spots for a given chest radiography (CXR) image.

 ## Basic functionalities
 1. Developing some simple object detection model (YOLOv3)